jmelnikel/lotide/README.md

-# Lotide 1.1.0
+# Lotide 1.0.0
-This is a library of functions that was inspired by the Lodash [Lodash](https://lodash.com) library - a utility library for JavaScript.
+This is a library of functions that was inspired by the [Lodash](https://lodash.com) library - a utility library for JavaScript.

 ---
 ## Purpose